 - The employer brand monitoring platform I was building at HireVoice was B2B.

-- My current (new) startup is also in B2B SaaS.
+- My current startup, Highlights, is also B2B SaaS.

 Why the best technology business to start is B2B SaaS